Saurav0074/Advenio/README.md

-This image can now be passed as input to the watershed algorithm producing the result shown below:
+This image can now be passed as input to the marker-based watershed algorithm as above, producing the result shown below:

  ![Final Output](best.png)